 Come and experience our friendly, relaxing environment where we strive to ensure your stay is a pleasant and memorable experience.
-We offer four spacious, air conditioned bedrooms with a luxurious en-suite bathroom and personal patio.
+We offer five spacious, air conditioned bedrooms with a luxurious en-suite bathroom and personal patio.
 Various facilities are provided including tea, coffee, ice water, hair dryer and safe.

 Breakfast & Dining

 Our sumptuous full English breakfast may be enjoyed in the dining room or on the sun drenched patio.
-Traditional South African meals are available by arrangement.

 Relax and enjoy sundowners by the pool or on the tranquil terrace at the end of the day.
 In our large garden we have a swimming pool and a thatch lapa with braai (barbeque) facilities.
 Large screen satellite TV is provided in the lounge and secure off road parking is available for your convenience.

 We are less than 1km from the estuary, beach and shops.
 Many restaurants are available in the village.
 Our vision is to be as eco-friendly as possible in keeping with our very special local environment.
 Our aim is to leave you with treasured memories of your stay with us.

 Location & Attractions

 Whalesong is situated between Lake St Lucia and the Indian Ocean.
 St Lucia is unique in that it is the only private village in the world that is surrounded by a world heritage site (natural wilderness).
 This village provides the visitor with the opportunity to explore the five ecosystems: